jcbvm/i18n-editor/README.md

 # ember-i18n-editor
-GUI for editing your ember-i18n translation files.
+GUI for editing your ember-i18n translation files